reyebrow/heroku-deployer/README.md

 to learn how to host a jekyll site on Heroku without need of building the site before deploy.

 ## Usage

+**NOTE: Everything below is from the original documentation.
+I have written some more specific documentation [on our wiki](http://wiki.ibrow.me/wiki/jekyll-deploy.html) to handle this stuff**

 1. **Create new account**

   It would be best if you create a new heroku account for HerokuDeployer.